 Germany is dotted with many beautiful castles of varying shapes, sizes and functions – from romantic fantasy palaces to imposing military forts and picturesque manor houses.
-Take a look at 10 of the most beautiful and fascinating of these spectacular structures.
+Take a look at the most beautiful and fascinating of these spectacular structures.

 Using his own personal funds, the enigmatic King Ludwig II of Bavaria commissioned the construction of this incredibly romantic castle as a private retreat for himself.
 It was designed as an idealized interpretation of the medieval world and dedicated to the composer Richard Wagner.
 The castle was, however, opened to the public just weeks after Ludwig’s death in 1886, and is now one of the most visited castles in the world.
 It’s easy to see why.
-Resembling something out of a fairy tale, the castle continues to capture the public’s imagination and draws crowds from all corners of the world.
+Resembling something out of a fairytale, the castle continues to capture the public’s imagination and draws crowds from all corners of the world.

 Built for the Duke of Schleswig-Holstein-Sonderburg on a man-made lake between 1583 and 1587, Glücksburg Castle later served as the home for several Danish kings, and today the wide and open courtyard of the castle is a venue for numerous festivals and events.
 Guided tours of the interior take place daily and can go on for several hours, so history buffs would do well to check this one out.
 If this doesn’t appeal, then the views of the tranquil lake surrounding the castle are incredible enough.

 Located on an island in the main lake of the city of Schwerin, this castle was completed in 1857.
 But for centuries prior to this, the site had been the dwelling place for many dukes and nobles.
 The castle is also said to be the home of a benign ghost named Petermännchen, who stands only a few feet in height and wanders about the innumerable nooks and crannies of the immense palace while keeping watch to make sure that everything is in order.